Overview

 - Resume: The applicant’s current resume or curriculum vitae, including professional work/practice since graduating with a bachelor’s degree (or equivalent).

 - Two recommendations: to be completed by people who know your professional, academic and/or personal achievements or qualities well.
 As such, references must be from professional contacts, such as employers, supervisors, former faculty, preceptors, or professional colleagues.
 References from clergy, family members, friends or politicians will not be accepted.
+The contact information for these recommendations will be put into the application system.

-- Interview: After the application is complete a telephone or video interview will be arranged with the applicant and two faculty members.
+- Interview: After the application is complete a telephone or video interview will be arranged with the applicant and two faculty/administration members.
 This interview will afford the program the opportunity to understand the needs of the applicant and for the candidate to ask questions.
 The interview process is designed to assess the applicant’s knowledge of the profession, communication, and ability to perform in a positive, professional manner when working with others.
 To be considered for admission, applicants must participate in the interview process.

 International students must meet ALL of the requirements above and those required by International Admissions.